Civil Marriage in Singapore: How to Register and Solemnise

-The next step is going to the ROM for your VD/SD appointment.
+The next step is attending an VD/SD appointment with the ROM.
 During this appointment, you will have your marriage application documents (as mentioned in step 1) verified, and make a statutory declaration of your eligibility to marry.
 The appointment can be attended in person or via video link.

-Both the bride and groom must be present for the appointment.
+Both the prospective bride and groom must be present for the appointment.

-If you are attending the VD/SD appointment in person, the date and time for the VD/SD appointment at the ROM is stated in the Summary of Notice of Marriage.
+If you are attending the VD/SD appointment in person, the date and time for the VD/SD appointment will be stated in the Summary of Notice of Marriage.
 Remember to check the Summary of Notice of Marriage for the documents you are required to bring along for the appointment.

-For minors, the date and time for VD/SD appointment will only be given once they have updated their completion of the mandatory Marriage Preparation Programme with the ROM when filing their Notice of Marriage.
+For minors, the date and time for VD/SD appointment will be given only once they have updated their completion of the mandatory Marriage Preparation Programme with the ROM when filing their Notice of Marriage.
 Their parents or guardians must also be present to give their consent to the marriage.

 The entire VD/SD process may take 15 to 20 minutes (excluding queue time if you are attending an in-person appointment).
 After the appointment, you will need to collect the following documents from the ROM if your solemnisation will take place outside of it: